 In 1986 a conservative British government led by Margaret Thatcher effected the sudden deregulation of the financial markets.
-The knock on effect of this act of financial engineering and accompanying privatization programme are being lived 32 years later.
+The knock on effect of this act of financial engineering and accompanying privatization programme are being lived 3 decades later.

 10 years on from the 2008 financial crisis we are in the grips of a national debt crisis.

-On Thameside waste ground with the towers of the City of London and Docklands as backdrop, our ‘debt in transit’ vehicle packed full of documents explodes and with it £1 million of predatory payday debt is written off in a cathartic and symbolic act.
+On Thameside waste ground with the towers of the financial district as backdrop, our ‘debt in transit’ vehicle packed with documents explodes and with it £1 million of predatory payday debt is written off in a cathartic and symbolic act.